julienmjaquet/Legpro/agendas codebook.md

 To be completed.

-# 4. Swiss Topics Codebook - simplified version (only codes)
+# 4. Swiss Topics Codebook: simplified version (only codes)

 | Code | General category                                                     | Subtopic                                                                                               |